 eToro’s free stock account lets you buy and sell a huge range of different types of financial product, including stocks, shares and cryptocurrencies.
 It has shares from the world’s biggest exchanges and charges nothing in commission.
 It’s free to create an account, and there’s no limit on how much you can trade.

 Main features of eToro’s trading platform include:

 Through eToro, you can even buy fractional shares, and invest in companies like Apple, Amazon, Nike, Twitter and Google.

 But, of course there’s no such thing as a free lunch, there are certain provisions.

 Commission-free investing is currently only available in countries under FCA and cySEC regulation, which includes the UK and all major European countries.

-There’s also a minimum deposit amount of $200 US.
+There’s also a minimum deposit amount of $500 USD for your first deposit.
+Thereafter the minimum deposit amount is $50.
 Zero commission doesn’t doesn’t apply to any leveraged trades, shorts or stock CFDs.